 Based on the thematic analysis above, we leveraged VOSviewer’s viewing options to answer RQ2 (“Organizing and democracy”).
-To this end, we visualized the relationships between the keyword “democracy” and other keywords in the map, as highlighted in figure 3.
+To this end, we visualized the relationships between the keyword “democracy” and other keywords in the map, as highlighted in Figure 3.

 Figure 3.
 Democracy in the Terms Co-Occurrence Map